mx-2/3d-fix/Risen2/README.md

 - Point lights without shadows

 #####What is not fixed:
-- Point lights with shadows, reflections (wet rocks, ...)
+- Point lights with shadows
+- Specular highlights (wet rocks, some point lights, ...)